MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

     - `[Justification <String>]`: The requestor's supplied justification.
     - `[RequestState <String>]`: One of PendingApproval, Canceled,  Denied, Delivering, Delivered, PartiallyDelivered, DeliveryFailed, Submitted or Scheduled.
 Read-only.
     - `[RequestStatus <String>]`: More information on the request processing status.
 Read-only.
-    - `[RequestType <String>]`: One of UserAdd, UserRemove, AdminAdd, AdminRemove or SystemRemove.
-A request from the user themselves would have requestType of UserAdd or UserRemove.
+    - `[RequestType <String>]`: One of UserAdd, UserExtend, UserUpdate, UserRemove, AdminAdd, AdminRemove or SystemRemove.
+A request from the user themselves would have requestType of UserAdd, UserUpdate or UserRemove.
 Read-only.
-    - `[Requestor <IMicrosoftGraphAccessPackageSubject>]`: accessPackageSubject
+    - `[Requestor <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`:
       - `[AltSecId <String>]`:
-      - `[ConnectedOrganization <IMicrosoftGraphConnectedOrganization>]`: connectedOrganization
+      - `[ConnectedOrganization <IMicrosoftGraphConnectedOrganization1>]`: connectedOrganization
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Id <String>]`:
         - `[CreatedBy <String>]`: UPN of the user who created this resource.
 Read-only.